-Windows Phone 7 reaches 5,000 app milestone, Android sitting at 200,000(ish)Alex Wagner - Deputy Managing Editor, News Desk
+Windows Phone 7 reaches 5,000 app milestone, Android sitting at 200,000(ish)Alex Wagner - Editorial Director of News and Content

 Yesterday we saw webOS finally surpass the 5,000 application milestone, and today a couple more mobile platforms have broken significant app barriers.
 First up is Windows Phone 7, which has made pretty big gains in app selection despite not even being available for two months.
 The folks at WP Central are reporting that WP7 now has over 5,000 apps available to users, although unofficial app counter WP7applist says its tracking only 4,994 apps as of this writing.
 The average price of an app on the Windows Marketplace is $1.51 and, of the 5,000 total apps available, around 1,100 are games.